NiGuangOwO/Triggernometry/readme.md

 - [ ] Add customized exceptions to the math functions (need to tolerate with testmode and the exptextbox bgcolor logic).
 - [ ] `_color[x][y]`
 - [ ] global font settings
+- [ ] deselect actions in loop dgv